 Help Is a Shared Gift

 Your family won't know what you need unless you open up to them.
-It might seem that you're being a burden by asking for help, but it's likely you're giving someone a chance to feel good.
+You might feel like you're being a burden when you ask for help, but it's likely you're giving someone a chance to feel good.